otrv4/otrv4/otrv4.md

   from the protocol version to the end of the encrypted message.

 Old MAC keys to be revealed (DATA)
-  See Revealing MAC Keys section
+  See 'Revealing MAC Keys section'.
 ```

 #### When you send a Data Message: